SealyBoi/BotBuilder/README.md

 Current implemented options are as follows:

 ./botbuilder -b
-    Creates a barebones bot frame that allows for cog usage
+    Creates a barebones bot frame that allows for cog usage.

 ./botbuilder -c {filename}
     Creates a barebones cog with name {filename}.
 This will also auto-fill the cog to be loaded upon running the bot.